Solid No Fee Credit Cards – Hotel and Airline Edition

 I’ve had an on-again, off-again relationship with the no fee Hilton Amex card, mostly due to the great upgrade offers Amex has provided in the past.
 But I will always return back to the no fee card.
 Indeed, I plan to do so in early 2021 when my Aspire fee comes due.
 Why?
 Excellent earning for my favorite hotel loyalty program.

 Cardholders earn 5x Hilton Honors points at U.S. Supermarkets, restaurants, and U.S. gas stations.
-Beyond these and the 7x hotel category, cardholders earn 3x points everywhere else.
+Beyond these and the 7x hotel category, cardholders earn 3x points on all other eligible purchases.
 The card comes with Hilton Honors Silver status, and a mere $20k annual spend grants Gold status.
+Terms apply.
 In my opinion, Hilton Honors Gold is the most valuable mid-tier hotel status out there (hello, free breakfast).

 Plus, holding this card allows one to upgrade to the more lucrative Surpass or Aspire cards, whether it be for a periodic upgrade offer or to take advantage of those cards’ benefits.
 I’m perfectly happy permanently using one of my four Amex credit card slots with a Hilton card.